ATCBE Content Outline 2025

 – Document communications with clients and treatment team members

-– Establish therapeutic relationship
+– Establish a therapeutic relationship

-– Facilitate the creative process (knowledge on media and material use, select appropriate and safe media and material, utilize concepts of fine arts and art history, introduce the art therapy process, maintain an appropriate pace for art therapy, facilitate conclusion of the art therapy process within the session)
+– Facilitate the creative process (knowledge of media and material use, select appropriate and safe media and material, utilize concepts of fine arts and art history, introduce the art therapy process, maintain an appropriate pace for art therapy, facilitate conclusion of the art therapy process within the session)

 – Manage group dynamics

-– Observe and process the art production and use of material (e.g., color, line, shading, perspective, symbols, material selection and use, metaphors, respond appropriately to images that suggest violence or other risk factors)
+– Observe and process the art production and use of material (e.g., color, line, shading, perspective, symbols, material selection and use, metaphors, and respond appropriately to images that suggest violence or other risk factors)

 – Observe and respond to dynamics of the session (e.g., affect, behavior, verbal and nonverbal communication, and/or interpersonal interactions)